In this issue:

 2007 Network Television Diversity Report Cards

-On October 30th the NHMC, together with the Asian-American and American Indian Media Coalitions, presented a Multi-Ethnic Media Coalition report card outlining diversity performance grades for ABC, NBC, CBS and FOX television networks.
+the NHMC, together with the Asian-American and American Indian Media Coalitions, presented a Multi-Ethnic Media Coalition report card outlining diversity performance grades for ABC, NBC, CBS and FOX television networks.
 The annual report card demonstrated some diversity progress on network TV but shortfalls still exist.

 The report cards are based on statistical information provided by each network and measure performance in eight categories: diverse actors in regular and recurring roles, diverse directors, writers/producers, entertainment creative executives, program development, supplier diversity and overall network commitment to diversity initiatives.